Search

 The Lanier Law Firm is one of the most experienced mesothelioma law firms in the world with more than 30 years of experience handling asbestos exposure claims.
 Mesothelioma cases require special knowledge and should only be handled by an experienced law firm.

-Our mesothelioma lawyers are passionate about helping carpenters get justice, and we know what it takes to get meaningful compensation for our clients.
-If you have a history of carpentry work, and you have been diagnosed with an asbestos-related illness, contact The Lanier Law Firm today for a free case evaluation.
+Our mesothelioma lawyers are passionate about helping carpenters get justice, and we know what it takes to get meaningful compensation for any asbestos-related illnesses our clients develop.
+If you have a history of carpentry work, and you have been diagnosed with mesothelioma, contact The Lanier Law Firm today for a free case evaluation.

 Contact Our Firm